Best Chocolate Lava Cakes in Singapore

 Tel: +65 6347 1928

-The only reason why I will travel across Singapore and go all the way to Changi for a meal is La Cantina’s Chocolate Lava Cake ($9.50) — after my must-have linguine al granchio, of course.
-This should speak volume of its place in my heart.
+The only reason why we would travel across Singapore and go all the way to La Cantina in Changi for a meal – other than to have the signature crabmeat linguine – is the Chocolate Lava Cake ($9.50).
+This should speak volume of how good it is.

 1 Netheravon Road